CammiePone/Planning-Docs/Esoterica.md

     </details>

 ## Thaumaturgical Flux
 * Thaumaturgical Flux is the byproduct of wayward magic.
 It is basic, and will neutralise Gaseous Vis.
-If left uncleaned, it will inevitably begin to warp its surroundings.
-It can be stored within magical wards.
+If left uncleaned, it will inevitably begin to [Warp](#warp) its surroundings.
+It can be contained by magical wards, or deep bodies water.
+  * Flux can be cleaned up using a Flux Scrubber.

 ## Warp
-* Warp is a malevolent form of magic, often caused by [Thaumaturgical Flux](#thaumaturgical-flux).
+* Warp is a malevolent form of uncontrolled magic, often caused by [Thaumaturgical Flux](#thaumaturgical-flux).
 It is called such due to how it warps living beings it touches, inevitably draining and killing them, leaving nothing more than a husk animated by malevolent energy.
   * Spreads from its epicenter, and can only be contained by either magical wards or deep bodies of water.
     * Warp can be cured by use of a magical plant that can be synthesized by experienced Thaumaturges.
+    * Said plant converts Warp to
   * Will affect all instances of LivingEntity to create [Warped Abominations](#warped-abominations).
   * Is required for, and can be gained by, forbidden research topics.